Wzc2016/distributed-group-chat-system/README.md

 You may **NOT** run this program on your own machine.
 You can only run this program on our VMs.

 **OR** you can modify the `hosts` to be a list of your own machines's hostnames.

+## Report

+You can view the design of the system in report.pdf.